Bad Apples (2025 film): Reception

-On the review aggregator website Rotten Tomatoes, 90% of 10 critics' reviews are positive.
-On Metacritic, which uses a weighted average, the film holds a score of 71/100 based on 7 critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, 84% of 61 critics' reviews are positive.
+The website’s consensus reads: "A tart comedy that Saoirse Ronan's terrific performance polishes into something humane, Bad Apples has an unsettling darkness that worms its way through an otherwise playful satire of the education system."
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100 based on 16 critics, indicating "generally favorable" reviews.